 Each type of Medicare Advantage Plan has different network rules.
 A network is a group of doctors, hospitals, and medical facilities that contract with a plan to provide services.
 There are various ways a plan may manage your access to specialists or out-of-network providers.
 Remember that your costs are typically lowest when you use in-network providers and facilities, regardless of your plan.

 It’s important to know that not all Medicare Advantage Plans—even plans of the same type—work the same way.
 Make sure you understand a plan’s network and coverage rules before enrolling.
 If you have questions, contact your plan for more information.

 General overview of provider access rules

 |Do I need to get a referral before I can see an in-network specialist?||Yes, usually||No||Yes|

-Note: This chart does not include Special Needs Plans (SNP) or Medicare Medical Savings Account (MSA) plans.
-In a MSA plan, you can go to any doctor or hospital willing to accept the plan’s fees.
-A SNP is managed care plan (HMO) that serves people with special needs.
+Note: This chart does not include Special Needs Plans (SNPs) or Medicare Medical Savings Account (MSA) plans.
+A SNP is managed care plan that serves people with special needs.
+In an MSA plan, you can go to any doctor or hospital willing to accept the plan’s fees.
 If you are considering joining a SNP or an MSA, ask about that specific plan’s network rules.